imanghafoori1/laravel-microscope/README.md

 Event::listen(MyEvent::class, '\App\Listeners\MyListener@myMethod');
 ```

 1 - It checks the `\App\Listeners\MyListener` classpath to be valid.

-2 - It checks the  `myMethod` to exist on the `MyListener` class
+2 - It checks the `myMethod` method to exist on the `MyListener` class

-3 - It checks the  `myMethod` to have the right type-hint (if any) in its signature, for example:
+3 - It checks the `myMethod` method to have the right type-hint (if any) in its signature, for example:
 ```php
 public function myMethod(OtherEvent $e) // <---- notice type-hint here
 {